rocketstormstudios/rocketstorm-validation/README.md

 + maxlength
 + range
 + regex
-+ custom (you supply a function that return a boolean, you are supplied the value for the input as a parameter
++ custom (you supply a function that returns a boolean, you are supplied the value for the input as a parameter

 ###Here is you you would import it into an Aurelia app
 ```javascript